 After arriving, the 90th quickly played a key role in the Battle of St. Mihiel over September 12-15, 1918.
 Among American troops, the 90th almost exclusively bore the brunt of enemy gas attacks.
 German canisters were launched at front lines and beyond, and for weeks after the battle, resulting in some 1500 gas casualties (i.e. hospitalizations).
 Brownie quite possibly was engaged in running messages during the battle.
 Moreover, while the “regulars” had trained extensively on “gas discipline”, newer recruits may not have been accustomed to fully donning their gas masks, or prone to removing them too soon, or even abandoning them in panic.25 Had Brownie been exposed to such an attack, and had the gas scarred his lungs, it may well have left him seeking the therapeutic relief provided by the hot California deserts.
 So too, it may well have left him susceptible to tuberculosis and pneumonia.

-In Cincinnati, where Garry Herrmann had passed away some six months before, there was no mention of the former Reds’ mascot upon his death.
+In Cincinnati, where Garry Herrmann had passed away some six months before, there was only slight mention of the former Reds’ mascot upon his death.
 But Brownie, likely the first of her sons to appear in a major league uniform, was warmly recalled in his native Montana.26 He is buried in Helena’s Resurrection Cemetery, under a veteran’s headstone.27

 The author would like to thank Zoe Ann Stoltz of the Montana Historical Society for her assistance in obtaining materials related to Brownie Burke’s life in Montana.
 He also thanks the staff at the National Baseball Hall of Fame Library for their guidance in reviewing the August “Garry” Herrmann papers.